Jacksonville Erb’s Palsy Attorney

-Erb’s Palsy is a condition that affects muscle control in the neck and arm, sometimes resulting in lack of mobility, nerve issues, and paralysis.
-In many cases, the injuries that cause Erb’s Palsy are the result of medical negligence or rough handling during the baby’s first moments.
-If your child has Erb’s Palsy and was injured during or shortly after birth, make sure you know your rights.
+Erb’s palsy is a condition that affects muscle control in the neck and arm, sometimes resulting in a lack of mobility, nerve issues and paralysis.
+In many cases, the injuries that cause Erb’s palsy are the result of medical negligence or rough handling during the baby’s first moments.
+If your child has Erb’s palsy and was injured during or shortly after birth, make sure you know your rights.

 How Does Erb’s Palsy Develop?

-Childbirth can be extremely difficult on both the mother and the baby, but trained and educated healthcare professionals are tasked with the responsibility to provide quality care to each and every patient they see.
-Unfortunately, if a doctor, nurse, or other medical practitioner makes a mistake, the baby could suffer serious injuries.
+Childbirth can be extremely difficult on both the mother and the baby, but trained and educated health care professionals are tasked with the responsibility to provide quality care to each and every patient they see.
+Unfortunately, if a doctor, nurse or another medical practitioner makes a mistake, the baby could suffer serious injuries.

-Erb’s Palsy develops when a child suffers an injury to the nerves between the shoulder and neck, also called the brachial plexus nerves.
-These types of injuries can occur in several different ways, but often are the result of a difficult birth.
+Erb’s palsy develops when a child suffers an injury to the nerves between the shoulder and neck, also called the brachial plexus nerves.
+These types of injuries can occur in several different ways but often are the result of a difficult birth.
 In a natural birth, the baby must pass through the mother’s birth canal.
-If the baby is in a poor position, or if the baby is too large, he or she may pass through the canal at a bad angle, injuring the brachial plexus nerves.
-However, the doctor delivering the baby may cause the injury or make it worse if he or she fails to handle the situation correctly.
+If the baby is in a poor position or if the baby is too large, they may pass through the canal at a bad angle, injuring the brachial plexus nerves.
+However, the doctor delivering the baby may cause the injury or make it worse if they fail to handle the situation correctly.